-An exciting chapter is on the horizon for The Calhoun School.
-A new dual-track early-childhood program, the result of Calhoun’s merger with the Metropolitan Montessori School (MMS), will officially open its doors in the fall of 2023.
-This will be the first program of its kind in New York (if not the country!), offering families of preschool-through-third-grade students the choice between two curricular paths–Calhoun’s signature Open Inquiry track; or the Montessori track, known as MMS@Calhoun.
+Calhoun is now offering a dual-track early-childhood program.
+This is the first program of its kind in New York, offering families of preschool-through-third-grade students the choice between two curricular paths–Calhoun’s signature Open Inquiry track; or the Montessori track, known as MMS@Calhoun.

 This unique addition to the New York City independent-school scene is designed to nimbly respond to students at a stage when their learning styles, preferences and talents are rapidly evolving.
 "Often when families are looking for school options in the early-childhood years, they are unsure of how their children will ultimately learn best, and our unique dual-track program allows for additional flexibility for students to unlock their full potential,” says Jessy Trejo, Calhoun’s Director of Admissions.
 “Families will have options, within this program, to adjust to their children’s ever-developing learning style, while still having access to the resources and broader community of an ongoing pre-K–12 school.”